Skip to Content

 It can be extremely beneficial to have an experienced attorney from Carmichael Law Group assist you in obtaining disability benefits.
 The SSA disability system can be quite complex, with only about one-third of all initial applications approved.
 Your chances of an approval increase significantly when you have an advocate in your corner that knows everything there is to know about SS disability benefits.

-As nationwide disability attorneys, we have compassion for your situation, and will use our knowledge, skills, and resources to help you get the COPD disability benefits you need and deserve.
+As nationwide disability attorneys, we have compassion for your situation and will use our knowledge, skills, and resources to help you get the COPD disability benefits you need and deserve.
 We do this by first ensuring you meet the SSA’s five-step review process.
 Once you have passed that process, we begin crafting your story.
 Your story tells the SSA just how much your impairment has affected your ability to work and to engage in day-to-day activities.

 Social Security does not pay for partial disability or short-term disability—only total disability.
 SSA determines whether you are disabled by asking the following five questions: